mbedsyst/HardwareTinkeringPart01/README.md

 # Hardware Tinkering Part 01
-Compex MicroHub/8 TP1008C 8-port Ethernet repeater Manual
+Tearing down a Compex MicroHub/8 TP1008C 8-port Ethernet repeater.

 For a detailed explanation, visit the article on my blog: